 8. If you have no supplies

 In the case that you have no supplies of food, no items of tools or materials, you can count on your creativity and resilience.
 Most often, every needed thing for survival, from coconuts on coconut trees to water and food on land and in the sea nearby, you can obtain on a deserted island.
-If you are bold and skillful enough, you can even find materials to make drinkable water out of salt water, find materials to build a boat or a raft, create tools for hunting, fishing, or getting coconuts more comfortable.
+If you are bold and skillful enough, you can even find materials to make drinkable water out of saltwater, find materials to build a boat or a raft, create tools for hunting and self-defense, fishing, or getting coconuts more comfortable.
+A good multitool like this Leatherman Surge model would, of course, be preferable at the most.
 Read the article to discover the most crucial steps you should know about surviving on a deserted island.

 9. Finding Water